svissicchio/Repetita/README.txt

 Framework for repeatable experiments in Traffic Engineering.

-Extended documentation is reported on the GitHub Wiki: https://github.com/svissicchio/Repetita/wiki

 Features:
 - dataset with most instances from the Topology Zoo
 - a collection of traffic engineering algorithms and analyses of their results
-- libraries to simulate traffic distribution induced by ECMP, static (MPLS tunnels or OpenFlow rules)and Segment Routing paths, compute Multicommodity Flow solutions, and much more!
+- libraries to simulate traffic distribution induced by ECMP, static (MPLS tunnels or OpenFlow rules) and Segment Routing paths, compute Multicommodity Flow solutions, and much more!

 Typical usage: repetita -graph topology_file -demands demands_filename -solver algorithm_id -scenario scenario_id -t max_execution_time